Cray-HPE/docs-csm/operations/iuf/IUF.md

 Argo workflow based on the subcommand specified.
 The Argo workflow is not controlled by `iuf` once it has been created, but `iuf` does displays status to the administrator as the Argo workflow executes.

-The following IUF topics are discussed in the following subsections.
+The following IUF topics are discussed in the subsections below.

 - [Limitations](#limitations)
 - [Initial Install and Upgrade Workflows](#initial-install-and-upgrade-workflows)